-Step Child Contesting a Will
+Step Child Contesting a Will in NSW.

 Step children are eligible to contest a will however the law is quit different in each State.
 Step children cases can be very complex and you are advised to discuss any potential claim with your preferred lawyer.

 Stepchildren are not specifically mentioned in the law as being eligible to claim.
 To be successful you must be a person (stepchild in your case) who was, at any particular time, wholly or partly dependent on your step-parent and you were at that time or any other time a member of the household which your step-parent was a member.